Adaptive Taxonomy Learning and Historical Patterns Modelling for Patent Classification: Methodology

 \subsection{Model Optimization}

 We treat the task of the patent classification problem as a multi-label text classification problem, where each IPC code serves as a label.
-The ground truth for a patent document $p_i$ is denoted as $Y_{i}\in\{0,1\}^{|C^q|}$, where we only predict the IPC codes at the third level and $Y_{i,j}$ is $1$ if label $c^q_j$ is assigned to patent $p_i$, following the approaches outlined in \cite{DBLP:conf/aaai/Tang0XPWC20, DBLP:conf/cikm/HuangCLCHLZZW19}.
-During the training process, we convert the multi-label text classification task into several binary classification problems, and we optimize the model parameters by minimizing cross-entropy loss,
+Specifically, the ground truth for a patent document $p_i$ is denoted as $\bm{Y}_{i}\in\{0,1\}^{|C^q|}$, where we only predict the IPC codes at the third level, following the approaches presented in \cite{DBLP:conf/aaai/Tang0XPWC20, DBLP:conf/cikm/HuangCLCHLZZW19}.
+In this representation, $\bm{Y}_{i,j}$ equals $1$ if the label $c^q_j$ is assigned to patent $p_i$.
+During the training process, we convert the multi-label text classification task into several binary classification problems, by creating a binary classification sub-problem for each label independently.
+We optimize the model parameters by minimizing cross-entropy loss, which can be expressed as follows,